 Each Club will play the other Clubs in the Group once.

-The Club in each Group with the highest number of points won will progress to the quarter-final of the competition.
+The Club in each Group with the highest number of points won will progress to the semi-final of the competition.

 In the event of a tie, the winner of the Group will be decided as follows:

 – The aggregate of matches won will be used to decide the winner.

 – If there is still a tie, then the aggregate of the holes won in the Category 1 match will be used to decide the winner.

 – If there is still a tie, then the winner will be decided by the Committee on the toss of a coin.

 A Club cannot concede a match in the League stages.
 If a Club is unable to play a match, then the Club will be disqualified and the results of any matches played will not count and will be excluded.